 5 Methods of Home Food Preservation

-…reduces the temperature of the food so that microorganisms cannot grow, however many will survive.
-Enzyme activity is slowed down, but not stopped during freezing.
+Freezing reduces the temperature of the food so that microorganisms cannot grow.
+Enzyme activity is slowed down (but not completely stopped) during freezing.

 JAMS AND JELLIES

 These foods have a very high sugar content.
 The sugar binds with the liquid present, making it difficult for microorganisms to grow.

 To prevent surface contamination after the product is made and thus possible yeast or mold growth, these are either canned, frozen, or refrigerated.